entech-code/auto-version-tagging-action/README.md

      minor and patch versions.
    - `tagPrefix`: A prefix for tags (e.g., `v` for version tags like `v1.0.0`).
      Defaults to an `v`.
+   - `seekVersion`: Defines the version that should be found in the repository and returned in the format "major.minor.patch".
+If not set, the script will attempt to find the latest version in the repository and increment it.

 4. **Outputs**